ankitects/anki-manual/src/stats.md

 ## Statistics

-The statistics window is accessed by clicking on **Stats** button at the top of the main window, or by pressing T. The statistics window will show statistics from the currently selected deck and any subdecks.
-If you click on "collection" on the bottom left, statistics will be shown for your entire collection instead.
-On 2.1.28+, additionally, you can display graphs for arbitrary searches by adding filters in the search box.
+The statistics window is accessed by clicking on **Stats** button at the top of the main window, or by pressing <kbd>T</kbd>.
+The statistics window will show statistics from the currently selected deck and any subdecks.
+If you select the checkbox "collection" at the top, statistics will be shown for your entire collection instead.
+You can also display graphs for arbitrary searches by adding filters in the search box at the top (2.1.28+).

-Anki 2.1.28+ introduces redesigned graphs.
-The old graphs are currently still accessible with a <kbd>Shift</kbd>-click on the Stats button.
+(Anki 2.1.28+ introduced redesigned graphs.
+The old graphs are currently still accessible with a <kbd>Shift</kbd>-click on the Stats button.)

-For Anki 2.1.28+, by default Anki will show you statistics for the previous year.
+By default, Anki 2.1.28+ will show you statistics for the last 12 months.
 You can change this to all history scope or deck life scope at the top.
-(The "today" section at the top is of course unaffected by this selection.)
+(The "today" section at the top remains of course unaffected by this selection.)

-For older versions of Anki, by default Anki will show you statistics for the previous month.
+Older versions of Anki will by default show you statistics for the previous month.
 You can change this to a year scope or deck life scope at the bottom.
-(The “today” section at the top is of course unaffected by this selection.)
+(Again, the “today” section at the top is unaffected by this selection.)

-Clicking on "Save PDF" will save an PDF document of the statistics to a file on your desktop to make it easy to share your statistics with others.
+Clicking on "Save PDF" at the bottom will save a PDF document of the statistics to a file on your desktop to make it easy to share your statistics with others.

 When you delete notes, their review history is maintained in Anki.
 It